jpixy/jpixy/README.md

 # Hi, there.
-Welcome!
+Welcome

-> This is Johnny.
+This is Johnny.
 Here we go!

+Please click the left menu to get what you want.

+Enjoy it.

+Thanks.